henrytseng/angular-state-view/README.md

 	  });

-Now in the view you can utilize the view `id` defined in the templates.
+Now in the view you can utilize the view `id` defined in the templates by using the `sview` element.

 	<body>
 		<div class="wrapper">